mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 		return expression;
 	}

 This leads to the Member and Value parsing.
-In this case, we may how user might write his query, he can do:
+In this case, we dont have the control over how user might write his query, he can do:

 	book.Id == "1"
 	book.Id == GetId();